Dodecanese Island Hopping Made Easy

 Kos Island

-Additionally, these seasons are the best time to immerse in local culture through various festivals and activities held around the islands.
+Additionally, these seasons are the best time to immerse oneself in local culture through various festivals and activities held around the islands.

 Summer months (June to August) may be sweltering and crowded, with many tourists visiting the islands.
 However, they are also the perfect time for people who prefer beach activities and a busy nightlife.